plotly/plotly.py-docs/notebooks/creating-updating-figures.md

 The [*Full Reference*](https://plot.ly/python/reference/) page contains descriptions of all of the supported trace and layout options.

-If working from the *Full Reference* to build figures as Python dictionaries suites your needs, go for it!
-This is a perfectly valid way to use use plotly.py to build figures.
+If working from the *Full Reference* to build figures as Python dictionaries and lists suites your needs, go for it!
+This is a perfectly valid way to use plotly.py to build figures.
 On the other hand, if you would like an API that offers a bit more assistance, read on to learn about graph objects.

 ## Figures as graph objects